easttennesseecc-star/Q-Top-Dog-IDE/STRATEGIC_ADVANTAGE_PLAYBOOK.md

 GitHub/Microsoft incentive structure:
 ├─ Copilot at $10/month = $240M annual (2M users)
-├─ If they cut to $5, revenue stays same but volume doubles = more support cost ├─ If they cut to $5, competitors like Q-IDE undercut to $3 = race to bottom ├─ Result: GitHub's best strategy is IGNORE low-price segment └─ Conclusion: You OWN the price-conscious segment forever
+├─ If they cut to $5, revenue stays same but volume doubles = more support cost ├─ If they cut to $5, competitors like Top Dog undercut to $3 = race to bottom ├─ Result: GitHub's best strategy is IGNORE low-price segment └─ Conclusion: You OWN the price-conscious segment forever
 ```